 React Native saves time and money

-The justification for this advantage is the fact that, by having its code as cross-platform as it can be, React Native allows maximum compatibility between different operational systems, mainly – Android and iOS.
+The justification for this advantage is the fact that, by having its code as cross-platform as it can be, React Native allows maximum compatibility between different operating systems, mainly – Android and iOS.
 So, in practical meaning, it allows you to save both time and money by not redeveloping the same app to suit the OS.
-React Native also helps to optimize maintenance and updating of the product, which can be twice as hard when done other ways.
+React Native also helps to optimize maintenance and updating of the product, which can be twice as hard when done in other ways.

 React Native apps generally perform at a faster rate

 The reason for that is the fact that due to the programming language optimization for mobile devices.
 Also, React Native apps mostly use the power of the graphic processing unit, also known as GPU, instead of using the central processing unit, also known as CPU.
 The combination of the two upper-mentioned facts allows React Native-built apps to work at a faster rate than the ones built with cross-platform hybrid technologies.
-To get more in depth about React Native’s overall performance – follow the link.
+To get more in-depth about React Native’s overall performance – follow the link.

 React Native has a low learning curve, if you’ve ever used React

 We have already touched upon this advantage a little, but let us elaborate.
-As it has the same design and interface of React, React Native eases the process of acclimatization for developers, who haven’t worked with it before.
+As it has the same design and interface as React, React Native eases the process of acclimatization for developers, who haven’t worked with it before.
 It also simplifies the work inside the developer team in case one developer forwards the project to his or her colleague.

 React Native’s code is movable and copyable

 In case React Native is, after all, not your particular cup of tea or it is necessary to move your app to another development framework, there is no problem in doing so.
-Codes, started in React Native, are easily movable and copyable.
+Codes started in React Native, are easily movable and copyable.
 This fact only increases React Native’s flexibility and usefulness as a tool.